exonum/exonum-doc/src/advanced/consensus/specification.md

 from the blockchain height; the epoch is always greater or equal to the height.

 Applying a block increases the blockchain height by one.
 The block is permanently recorded into the node storage.
-In contrast, applying a skip does not increase the blockchain height.
+In contrast, applying a block skip does not increase the blockchain height.
 The node stores only the latest block skip, overwriting it if a skip is approved at the same blockchain height and the greater epoch.
 If the network approves a normal block, a stored block skip (if any) is erased